-How and Why was Asbestos Used?
+How and Why it was used?

 Asbestos was widely used in many products and building materials during much of the 20th century.
 Asbestos is still not completely banned in the U.S. Thirty-three million houses and businesses in the U.S. contain asbestos, the U.S. Environmental Protection Agency estimates.
 Most people who develop mesothelioma were exposed to asbestos on the job or during military service.
 Some were exposed in their own homes.
 Families of workers who were exposed to asbestos in the workplace are also at risk.
 Asbestos fibers often clung to the clothing and hair of workers, then fell off at home, exposing family members to the risk of mesothelioma.

 Common household and automobile products that used asbestos include:

 Renovation and demolition projects can disturb the asbestos.